-The mind and body is a unison and should be developed in unison.
+The mind and body are a unison and should be developed in unison.
 In following a Martial Art, the emphasis is on both – a good fighter should develop and use both.
 Appreciations of one’s own abilities and shortcomings as well as appreciation for other person’s abilities and shortcomings are characteristics of a successful fighter.
 For this purpose a simplified set of ethics or corporate personal objectives has been formulated.
 It must be stressed that there is absolutely NO religious connotations or implications in the Dojo Kun.

 It could be compared to the Logos used by schools or clubs to identify their aim, such as ‘Semper Fidelis’, ‘Altyd Vorentoe’ or ‘Per Aspera Ad Astra’ etc.

 The Dojo Kun used by SAGA is adapted from the original.

 (Jinkaku kansei ni tsutomeru koto )

 Refrain from violent and uncontrolled behavior.